Asaad27/bittorrent-client/README.md

 ## Informations

-[reports](/reports) folder contains profiler information about the execution and call trees... <br />
-[documentation](/javaDoc) folder contains java documentation; <br />
-[log](/logs)  contains  examples of logs of some executed scenarios <br />
+[example:
-[example: log5multiclientsSeedAndLeechFast.txt](/logs/log5multiclientsSeedAndLeechFast.txt) : execution of scriptMultiClient.sh, starts with rarest first then switches strategies to random and endgame,at the beginning, peers have different % of files, at the end of the download, all peers have all pieces, see for details about what file each peer has, example :  <br />
+log5multiclientsSeedAndLeechFast.txt](/logs/log5multiclientsSeedAndLeechFast.txt) : execution of scriptMultiClient.sh, starts with rarest first then switches strategies to random and endgame,at the beginning, peers have different % of files, at the end of the download, all peers have all pieces, see for details about what file each peer has, example :  <br />

 **scenario:**